 Step 5.
 Choose the tech stack

 If we’re talking about the technology stack, you need to remember that your choice on this step will influence how the app works in general.
-For example, some technologies are better for handling large datasets, managing extensive restaurant menus listings and information.
-While other options help with real-time updates and interactive features.
+For example, some technologies are better for handling large datasets and managing extensive restaurant menu listings and information.
+At the same time, other options help with real-time updates and interactive features.
 It’s okay if you have no idea which tech stack to choose.
 Let your development partners do it for you.

 Step 6.
 Design and development